- People with a chronic or terminal illness, and people who are older and frail, may need help in the home.

 Emergency call systems

-An emergency call system linked to a telephone can be used to raise the alarm if something goes wrong.
+An emergency call system linked to a telephone can be used to raise the alarm if something goes wrong and you need help.
 There are different types of emergency call systems, such as a transmitter, worn around your neck, that can activate the call system if you fall or need help.